-This report presents a stock composition estimate for the 2006 chum salmon bycatch samples collected from the Bering Sea; however, it is important to recognize the limitations imposed by the sampling distribution and the genetic baseline.
+This report presents the stock composition estimates for the 2007 chum salmon bycatch samples collected from the Bering Sea; however, it is important to recognize the limitations imposed by the sampling distribution and the genetic baseline.
 Hence, this report is divided into six sections: Introduction, Sample Distribution, Genetic Stock Composition, Comparison with Previous Estimates, Temporal Stratification of the Bycatch Samples, and Summary.
-For additional background and methods, this report is intended to be supplemented with the chum salmon reports prepared previously for the 2005 and 2009 Bering Sea trawl fisheries (Guyon et al. 2010, Gray et al. 2010).
+For additional background and methods, this report is intended to be supplemented with the chum salmon reports prepared previously for the 2005, 2006, and 2009 Bering Sea trawl fisheries (Guyon et al. 2010; Marvin et al. 2011; Gray et al. 2010).
 The chum salmon bycatch, designated as non-Chinook in the NMFS database, comprises over 99.6% of the total non-Chinook bycatch (NPFMC 2005).